Kandahar: Medieval history

-population to Islam.The leader of the expedition was Abbad ibn Ziyad, who governed Sijistan between 673 and 681.
-In AD 870, Yaqub ibn Layth Saffari, a local ruler of the Saffarid dynasty, conquered Kandahar and environs in the name of Islam.
+In the 7th century AD, Arab caliphates initiated the conquest of the region.
+The leader of the expedition was Abbad ibn Ziyad, who governed Sijistan between 673 and 681.
+In 870, Yaqub ibn Layth Saffari, a local ruler of the Saffarid dynasty, made Islam the official religion of the area after defeating the Zunbil dynasty, while others claim it was an Eastern Persian realm where the inhabitants practiced Zurvanism.